vEnhance/web.evanchen.cc/input/napkin.md

 with several chapters scheduled but not yet written.
 In addition, many chapters still lack problems or solutions.

-See link above for the most recent draft, and [here for a listing of periodic snapshots][wp].
+See link above for the most recent draft.
 You can also view the
 [source code on GitHub](https://github.com/vEnhance/napkin/);
 the most recent version is